-Honors student's may pursue any major offered at Saint Xavier University.
-The five honors seminars which honors scholars taken during the first two years of the program will satisfy, in fewer credit hours, a substantial portion of the University's general education requirements that they would be expected to complete were they not in the honors program.
+Honors students may pursue any major offered at Saint Xavier University.
+The five honors seminars which honors scholars have taken during the first two years of the program will satisfy, in fewer credit hours, a substantial portion of the University's general education requirements that they would be expected to complete were they not in the Honors program.
 Junior-year fieldwork and senior-year honors projects may satisfy elective requirements within the student's major.

 Admission to the Program

 Students will be invited into the program on the basis of the credentials they submit with their application to Saint Xavier University.
 Other highly motivated students with a keen interest in the program will also have the opportunity to apply.
 Transfer students who qualify for the honors diploma track will be asked to submit a short essay to pursue their candidacy.
 All Honors program candidates will be considered for University scholarships, and all students accepted into the program will be eligible for grants to support creative or research projects.

 The Honors Scholar program involves 27 credit hours of coursework taken over the course of four years, most of which satisfies University general education requirements and elective requirements in the major.
 The students will take five honors seminars (15 credit hours) during the first two years.
 This coursework will satisfy 24 hours of University general education requirements.
 Students then will engage in 12 hours of honors fieldwork and honors senior project work during their last two years.